The Most Expensive Bottles of Champagne

 The first ever bottle of Armand de Brignac Rose was uncorked at the MGM Grand Hotel in Las Vegas.
 Whether you’d need a win on the hotel’s casino to be able own a bottle remains to be seen…

 2011 Armand de Brignac 15-Liter – £70,000

-We remain with the brand that is synonymous for it’s ‘Ace of Spades’ champagne bottles, as the 2011 Armand de Brignac 15-Liter is also one of the most expensive bottles ever produced.
+We remain with the brand that is synonymous with its ‘Ace of Spades’ champagne bottles, as the 2011 Armand de Brignac 15-Liter is also one of the most expensive bottles ever produced.
 Coming in at £70,000, the company was bought by American rapper Jay-Z after first being developed by the Cattier family.

 The 2011 Armand de Brignac has tasting notes of apple, peach and pear.
 It has light bubbly aromas that are playful yet luxurious.
 If you can afford a bottle, it pairs beautifully with foods such as pork, shellfish, salmon or cheese.

 If you’re a little worried about your wallet after reading the above, the good news is that you can find beautiful, elegant champagne for an affordable price here at Bring Me Drink.
 Best of all, we’ll deliver it straight to your door!